 Aetna considers measurement of serum triglycerides medically necessary for screening and diagnosis of lipid abnormalities.

 Aetna considers direct measurement of very low-density lipoprotein (VLDL) cholesterol experimental and investigational, as calculated VLDL cholesterol levels are sufficiently accurate.

-Aetna considers directly measured low-density lipoprotein (LDL) cholesterol medically necessary in persons with triglyceride levels greater than 400 mg/dL.
-Directly measured LDL cholesterol is considered experimental and investigational in persons without hypertriglyceridemia because calculated LDL cholesterol levels are sufficiently accurate.
+Aetna considers directly measured low-density lipoprotein cholesterol (LDL-C) medically necessary in persons with triglyceride levels greater than 250 mg/dL and in persons with type 2 diabetes.
+Directly measured LDL-C is considered experimental and investigational in persons without type 2 diabetes or hypertriglyceridemia because calculated LDL cholesterol levels are sufficiently accurate.